 Principal and Founder

-Jesse is a passionate storyteller leading the development, production, and implementation of powerful multimedia experiences.
+Jesse is a passionate storyteller leading the development, production, and integration of powerful and immersive multimedia experiences.
 He works at the intersection of physical and digital space and has a keen understanding of human-centered design that leads to highly engaging informal learning experiences for audiences of all ages.

 Right out of NYU film school, Jesse’s first major project for the Minnesota Historical Society (MNHS) was producing Get to the Basement, affectionately known as “the tornado show.”
 The immersive experience remains one of the most beloved museum attractions in the Twin Cities.